vekatze/neut/book/src/terms.md

 }
 ```

-_In layer n, we can only use variables at the layer_.
+In layer n, we can only use variables at the layer.
 Thus, the following is not a valid term:

 ```neut
 define use-box-error(x: int) -> +int {